 ANTICORRPs researchers also developed new indicators to measure corruption in public procurement.
 These complement existing indicators, widely used by bodies such as the World Bank and Transparency International, a leading anti-corruption organisation.

 The new indicators were used to analyse data on public procurement contracts.
-The team compared EU-funded and nationally funded public projects in Hungary, Slovakia, and the Czech Republic.
+The team compared EU-funded and nationally funded public projects in Hungary, Slovakia, and the Czechia.
 They found that EU funds are more susceptible to favouritism, with up to one-third of EU funding to these countries affected by corruption.

 The projects ongoing work includes: